BinaryIgor/blog/posts/htmx-and-web-components-a-perfect-match.md

 ## HTMX

-I wrote quite an extensive article about <a href="https://htmx.org/" target="_blank">*HTMX*</a> which you can find <a href="/htmx-simpler-web-based-app-or-system.html" target="_blank">here</a>.
+I wrote quite an extensive article about <a href="https://htmx.org/">*HTMX*</a> which you can find <a href="/htmx-simpler-web-based-app-or-system.html">here</a>.
 For the sake of completeness, let's give a short definition:
 > HTMX is a JavaScript library that allows making arbitrary http requests from any HTML element, not only from forms, links or videos.
 It expects HTML in response, and renders whole HTML pages or fragments directly in the page section we have specified.
 We do not need to exchange JSON or any other data format with the server only to then translate it to HTML on the client side, so that it can be rendered.
 It is done automatically by HTMX, we just need to use its own, custom HTML attributes.

 \
 It is highly interesting, useful and a promising technology.
 It simplifies many things and allows us to build *SPA* or *SPA-like* applications without complex tooling, dependencies, frameworks and mostly without writing application-specific JavaScript code.
 In a way, it is a JavaScript library thanks to which we do not need to write our own JavaScript.
-We can just have one application, no frontend/backend distinction, and that is it (simplifying a little of course, but <a href="https://www.ufried.com/blog/simplify_1/" target="_blank">it simplifies soo many things</a>).
+We can just have one application, no frontend/backend distinction, and that is it (simplifying a little of course, but <a href="https://www.ufried.com/blog/simplify_1/">it simplifies soo many things</a>).
 There is one thing that I find missing though.
 There is no straightforward way to create isolated and reusable components where we can encapsulate HTML templates and JavaScript (if needed) related to a given component. **Wouldn't it be amazing, if we can create a library of reusable, framework-agnostic components that can be then used in all HTMX-based applications?** All of that is perfectly doable with Web Components, so let's dive in!

 ## Assumptions

 In our solution, we make the following assumptions:
 1. We will not use *Shadow DOM*.
 HTMX does not work with it and I would argue that it complicates things and is mostly not needed to create useful, isolated and reusable Web Components
 2. We will make our components fully configurable from the outside.
 This generic approach will allow us to arbitrarily, externally style these components, make using them together with HTMX extremely simple, and at the same time components do not need to know anything about HTMX
-3. For styling, we will use <a href="https://tailwindcss.com" target="_blank">Tailwind CSS</a>.
+3. For styling, we will use <a href="https://tailwindcss.com">Tailwind CSS</a>.
 We could also use custom, scoped CSS, but it is significantly easier to do with Tailwind, and it is an amazing and astoundingly simple tool on its own, so why not use it?
 4. This is about *Web Components* in the context of *HTMX* afterall, so they need to be easy to use together.
 Luckily, point *2.* covers us here

 ## Solution walkthrough

-Repo with referenced code, all and more examples can be found <a href="https://github.com/BinaryIgor/code-examples/tree/master/flexible-web-components" target="_blank">here</a>.
+Repo with referenced code, all and more examples can be found <a href="https://github.com/BinaryIgor/code-examples/tree/master/flexible-web-components">here</a>.

 I wanted to be as generic as possible, but at the same time to have as simple API as possible, so to make configuring our components simple (by HTML attributes) I have come up with the following convention:
 ```